Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 - **Publisher** - British Ecological Society
 - **Year** - 2020

-**Comment** Acknwoledgments to Megadetector, Timelapse, Norouzaddeh, Google team for AL algorithms
+We would also like to thank the developers from Google for writing the active learning algorithms that this program uses.